hms-dbmi/hic-data-analysis-bootcamp/README.md

     #conda install gcc
     conda env create -n bootcamp -f environment.yml
     ```
-1. Download the sample data for this session under your home directory to "~/data/" (or edit the commands on the slides accordingly, if you prefer a different directory.
+3. Download the sample data for this session into the pre-existing "notebooks/data" directory (or edit the commands on the slides accordingly, if you prefer a different directory.
     ```
-<<<<<<< HEAD
-    cd
-    mkdir data
+    # from the hic-data-analysis-bootcamp directory we just made
-    cd data/
+    cd notebooks/data
     wget https://s3.amazonaws.com/4dn-dcic-public/hic-data-analysis-bootcamp/NIPBL.1000.mcool
     wget https://s3.amazonaws.com/4dn-dcic-public/hic-data-analysis-bootcamp/NIPBL.10000.cool
     wget https://s3.amazonaws.com/4dn-dcic-public/hic-data-analysis-bootcamp/NIPBL.20000.cool